abdulsamadayoade/monea/README.md

 # monea
-  a landing page for a fintech startup
+A landing page for a fintech startup.

+The project is currently ongoing.